makandra/geordi/README.md

 Preparation for security update: `geordi security-update`

+Checks out production and pulls.

 After performing the update: `geordi security-update finish`

 Switches branches, pulls, pushes and deploys as required by our workflow.
 Tells what it will do before it does it.
+In detail:

+1. Asks user, if tests are green

+2. Pushes production

+3. Checks out master and pulls

+4. Merges production and pushes in master

+5. Deploys staging first, if there is a staging environment

+6. Asks user, if deployment log is okay and application is still running on staging

+7. Deploys other stages

+8. Asks user, if deployment log is okay and application is still running on all other stages

+9. Informs user about the next steps

 ### `geordi server [PORT]`